hovu96/workato_addon_for_splunk/README.md

 Proceed the following steps:

 1. Log in to Splunk to identify an existing Splunk alerts or create a new Splunk alert as described in the [Docs](http://docs.splunk.com/Documentation/Splunk/latest/Alert/AlertWorkflowOverview).
+2. Select *Workato* as action for the alert.
-2. Log in to Workato to create a new recipe.
+3. Log in to Workato to create a new recipe.
 Select the *Splunk* application and *New generic alert* as trigger for the recipe.
-3. Enter the field names that you expect to be within each Splunk alert.
+4. Enter the field names that you expect to be within each Splunk alert.
 That allows you to pass the data from alert to actions within the Workato recipe.
-4. Select the alert/search name that the Workato recipe will subscribe for.
+5. Select the alert that the Workato recipe will subscribe for.
-5. Add actions to the Workato recipe to process triggered alerts.
+6. Add actions to the Workato recipe to process triggered alerts.

 ### Splunk security alerts